tokensmith/tokensmith/README.md

 ## Seeding the database

-The database is initially seeded with a [database migration](https://github.com/tokensmith/tokensmith/tree/development/core/src/main/resources/db/migration).
+The database is initially seeded with a few [database migration](https://github.com/tokensmith/tokensmith/tree/development/core/src/main/resources/db/migration).
-To interact with the server its required to add clients and resource owners.
-XXX add seed.sql

 ## Interaction

+See the [http](http/README.md) readme for documents on interacting.

 ## Request features and report bugs
  - Include links to the RFCs that relate to the feature or bug.